 Mandl & Hecht were Alexander Mandl (c.1867-?) and Isadore Hecht (1874-?).
 Mandl immigrated from Hungary with his father and mother, Samuel Mandl and Rosa Mandl, in 1885.
 Apparently Alex Mandl never married: he appears in the 1920 U S Census, age 52, still living with his father and mother, now 80 and 79 years old respectively.
 Hecht immigrated from Austria in 1892.
 He registered for the World War I draft in 1917 while employed as a "Cloaks & Suits Mfr" at 37 W. 28th St. In fact, Mandl & Hecht were located here between 1915 and 1917.
 By 1919 Mandl left to form his own company Mandl Cloak Co. at 1216 Broadway, and Hecht formed a new partnership Hecht & Pitofsky.
 In 1920 the Mandl Cloak Co. became Mandl & Alper, a partnership with William Alper (1880-?).
 Alper immigrated from Russia in 1901 and began manufacturing cloaks on Lispenard St. as early as 1907 under the business name Alper & Fruman.
 Max Fruman (1873/74-?) was yet another immigrant from Russia (1890).
 Alper & Fruman stayed in business on Lispenard St. from 1907 to 1913.

 These same signs appear clearly in the background of a photo by Berenice Abbott dated 2 Nov.
 1938.
-This can be seen on the New York Public Library's Digital Gallery.
+This can be seen on the New York Public Library's Digital Collections.
 In the Abbott image the following are visible:

 Freedman & Glotzer / Manchurian Furs (see west wall)